 Although the purpose of this guide is not to cover this in detail, it provides a good opportunity to highlight the current safety advice should such an incident occur.

 The main ‘Stay Safe’ principles are to “Run – Hide – Tell”.
 If you would like more information you can refer to the National Counter Terrorism Support Office’s website.

 You can discuss your personal security with your local counter-terrorism security adviser.

-Further information on issues raised here are available with acknowledgement to, the LGiU, the Suzy Lamplugh Trust the National Counter Terrorism Support Office, Northampton Borough Council and Kirklees Metropolitan Borough Council, which has comprehensive paperwork relating to personal safety training.
+Further information on issues raised here are available with acknowledgement to the LGiU, the National Counter Terrorism Support Office, Northampton Borough Council and Kirklees Metropolitan Borough Council, which has comprehensive paperwork relating to personal safety training.